w3f/polkadot-wiki/docs/learn/how-to/delegate-voting-power.md

 !!! danger "READ THIS FIRST!"

     This article provides instructions on how to delegate your voting power using the Polkadot Developer Interface.
 However, the Polkadot Developer Interface is a web wallet meant for power users and developers.
-Please refer to the article "[Polkadot OpenGov: How to Participate](opengov-participate.md)" to learn how to do it from more user-friendly platforms like [Polkassembly](https://polkadot.polkassembly.io/opengov) and [Subsquare](https://polkadot.subsquare.io/).
+Please refer to the article "[Polkadot OpenGov: How to Participate](opengov-participate.md)" to learn how to do it from more user-friendly platforms like [Subsquare](https://polkadot.subsquare.io/).

 ### Conviction locks